meta-llama/llama-stack-apps/README.md

 1. Install any prerequisites
 2. Setup the toolchain which provides the core `llama` CLI
 3. Download the models
-4. Install the distribution
+4. Build a package for Llama Stack based on a distribution
-5. Start the distribution server
+5. Start the Llama Stack server

 Once started, you can then point your agentic app to the URL for this server (e.g. `http://localhost:5000`) and make magic happen.